The Derived Deligne Conjecture: Introduction

 \section{Introduction}

-There are a number of mathematical fields in which $A_\infty$-structures arise, ranging from topology to mathematical physics.
-To study these structures, different interpretations of $A_\infty$-algebras have been given.
-From the original definition in 1963 \cite{STASHEFF}, to alternative definitions in terms of tensor coalgebras \cite{keller}, \cite{penkava}, many approaches use the machinery of operads \cite{LRW}, \cite{lodayvallette} or certain Lie brackets \cite{RW} to obtain these objects.
+There are a number of mathematical fields in which $A_\infty$-structures arise naturally, ranging from topology to mathematical physics.
+To study these structures, different interpretations of $A_\infty$-algebras can be of use.
+From the original definition in \cite{STASHEFF} to alternative definitions in terms of tensor coalgebras \cite{keller}, \cite{penkava}, many approaches use the machinery of operads \cite{LRW}, \cite{lodayvallette} or certain Lie brackets \cite{RW} to obtain these objects.

-Another technique to describe $A_\infty$-structures comes from brace algebras \cite{GV},\cite{lada}, which often involves unwieldy sign calculations that are difficult to describe in a conceptual way.
+Another technique to describe $A_\infty$-structures comes from \emph{brace algebras} \cite{GV},\cite{lada}, which often involves big calculations that are difficult to handle.
+In this article, we use an operadic approach to deal with the relationship between brace algebras and $A_\infty$-algebras in a conceptual manner, laying down rigorous foundations which allow us to make better use of the potential that brace structures have to offer, as well as to generalise existing approaches such as the Lie bracket methods in \cite{RW}.

-Here we used an operadic approach to obtain these signs in a more conceptual and consistent way.
-As a consequence, we will generalize the Lie bracket used in \cite{RW} and will give a very simple interpretation of $A_\infty$-algebras.
-The difference between our operadic approach and others mentioned before is that ours uses much more elementary tools and can be used to talk about $A_\infty$-structrures on any operad.
-We hope that this provides a useful way of thinking about $A_\infty$-structures.
-A first application of this simple formulation is the generalization of the Deligne conjecture.
-The classical Deligne conjecture states that the Hochschild complex of an associative algebra has the structure of a homotopy $G$-algebra \cite{GV}.
-This result has its roots in the theory of topological operads \cite{delignehistory}.
-Since $A_\infty$-generalize associative algebras, it is natural to ask what sort of algebraic structure arises on their Hochschild complex.
-Thanks to the tools we develop, we are able to answer this question.
+One advantage to our approach is is that it only requires relatively elementary tools and that it can be used to talk about $A_\infty$-structrures on any operad, which provides a useful way of thinking about $A_\infty$-structures.
+A first application is the generalization of the \emph{Deligne conjecture}.
+The {classical Deligne conjecture} has its roots in the theory of topological operads \cite{delignehistory}.
+It implies that the Hochschild complex of an associative algebra has the structure of a homotopy $G$-algebra \cite{GV}, which we prove as \Cref{theorem}.

-Later in 2009, derived $A_\infty$-algebras were introduced by Savage \cite{sagave} as a bigraded generalization of $A_\infty$-algebras in order to bypass the projectivity assumptions that are often required when working with classical $A_\infty$-algebras.
-We generalize the operadic description of classical $A_\infty$-algebras to the derived case by means of an operadic totalization inspired by the totalization functor described in \cite{whitehouse}.
-This way we obtain an operation similar to the star operation in \cite{LRW} and generalize the construction that has been done for $A_\infty$-algebras to more general derived $A_\infty$-algebras.